rezatajari/Csharp.Challenges/AquariumPh/README.md

-﻿# Challenge 01 – Aquarium pH Health Check
+﻿# Aquarium pH Health Check

 ### Concept
 Imagine you are taking care of an aquarium.